sabamdarif/modded-debian/README.md

 - :books: Easy for Beginners
 - :computer: Add new Application Menu
 - :hammer: Install XFCE, LXDE, LXQT, KDE, or GNOME Desktop
-- :art: More customization (new styles added and new fonts etc...)

 ### Installation: